-Fatalities indicator is obtained following the methodology described in Appendix 5, and is somehow providing an estimation on how many fatalities occurred per one thousand million passengers or one million crew member on board EU fleet.
+Fatalities indicator is obtained following the methodology described in Appendix 5.

-The trend of Figure 2.5-2 is like in Figure 2.5-1.
+Fatalities indicator is somehow providing an estimation on how many fatalities occurred per one million persons of the category on board EU fleet.

-The risk to have a fatality was on average, 10,160 times lower for passengers than for crew members, with a minimum of 1,023 times lower in 2022 and a practical maximum of 17,500 times lower in 2016.
+The trend is the same that the one showed in Figure 2.5-1.
+The risk to have a fatality is on average, 16.0 times lower for passengers and crew members, with a minimum of 6.0 times lower in 2014 and a practical maximum of 17.5 times lower in 2016.